 1. Reducing the Risk of Many Serious Health Conditions

-By staying active, older adults reduce their risk of high blood pressure and coronary heart disease.
+By staying active, older adults reduce their risk of high blood pressure and coronary heart disease which may be apart of their family history.
 For adults already coping with these conditions, physical activity can be beneficial in managing symptoms and even improving an individual’s overall health.
 Exercising three hours a week can increase your lifespan by five years.

 2. Reducing the Risk of Falling

 Falls can lead to broken bones, as well as a variety of other serious injuries.
-Physical activity keeps adults stronger and helps with balance, making them less likely to fall.
+A regular exercise routine and physical activity keeps adults stronger and helps with balance, making them less likely to fall.

 3. Maintaining Healthy Joints, Bones and Muscles